rvalsot/Elixir/docs/programming_elixir.md

 Some tasks that can be done include: iterate, filter, combine, split, convert, concatenate.

-Enum is heavy on resources, because each call is self contained and returns a collection.]
+Enum is heavy on resources, because each call is self contained and returns a collection.

 __Stream__

+They are lazy versions of Enum, that get concerned with the current value, instead of returning the whole collection.